Follow Your Dreams – The Adventurous John Wesley Powell

 By Herm Hoops

-One of the most significant moments in Wyoming history didn’t occur within its borders.
-On May 10, 1869, a large crowd gathered at Promontory Summit, Utah Territory, to celebrate the completion of the world’s first transcontinental railroad between the Central Pacific railroad and the Union Pacific Railroad.
+One of the most significant moments in Wyoming’s history didn’t occur within its borders.
+On May 10, 1869, a large crowd gathered at Promontory Summit, Utah Territory, to celebrate the completion of the world’s first transcontinental railroad between the Central Pacific Railroad and the Union Pacific Railroad.